 Here is LeanBlog Podcast #40, an interview with a retired UAW/GM employee who wishes to remain anonymous, at this point.
 We have traded many emails over the past year, about Lean, and I'm impressed with this individual's true passion for Lean and Toyota Production System concepts.

-For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple iTunes.
+For earlier episodes, visit the main Podcast page, which includes information on how to subscribe via RSS or via Apple Podcasts.